iainsproat/primenumbergenerator/README.md

 * `eratosthenesparallel`, parallel implementation of Sieve of Eratosthenes
 * `sundaram`, Sieve of Sundaram

 The `--lower` or `-l` parameter expect a positive integer which is to be the lower bound of the range.
+This value is excluded from the range.

 The `--upper` or `-u` parameter expect a positive integer which is to be the lower bound of the range.
+This value is excluded from the range.

 ### REST API